french-cherian/french-cherian.github.io/2-usa.md

 ##### nearby
 Hiking in the Nantahala National Forest and Great Smoky Mountains National Park, including on the AT.
 Some of our favorite trails include
-- Trail one
+- Andrews Bald
-- Trail two
+- Shuckstack

-White Water Rafting and zip lining on Nantahala River (the resort has partnership w/ Wildwater)
+White Water Rafting and zip-lining on Nantahala River (the resort has partnership with Wildwater)

 ##### fontana resort
 hiking, biking, pool, volleyball, tennis, softball, disc golf, mini golf, shuffle board, game room and billiards, horseshoes, corn hole, ladder ball